Friday, February 21, 2014

 Some History Regarding The Mardi Gras Beads

-An industry has grown over the years since with manufacturers coming up with all types of beads to be tossed to the eager crowds.
+An industry has grown over the years with manufacturers coming up with all types of beads to be tossed to the eager crowds.
 In addition to the traditional purple, green and gold Mardi Gras colors the beads can also come in all sorts of designs as well as other colors.
 It still amazes me how excited people from all over the world get to be able to show off wearing what they managed to catch.
 That includes me, of course, lol!

 If you want to find out more about the Mardi Gras colors, click here to check out one of my previous posts.